 Address the Trauma Trapped in Your Body

-Point number one, the first thing that I see necessary across the board to really make a difference in your chronic pain or Fibromyalgia is to address the trauma trapped in your body.
+Point number one, the first thing that I see necessary across the board to really make a different in your chronic pain or Fibromyalgia is to address the trauma trapped in your body.

 There’s trauma with a big T, which are the things that we’re all familiar with—accidents, physically abuse.
 That’s outright.
 But what we don’t realize is that sometimes not outright abusive situations that were still difficult or emotionally challenging actually land in the body as trauma.
 In many ways chronic pain is the result of a long standing, trapped emotional pattern in the body.
 This is a large topic on how to address the somatic things.

 I recommend really finding and working with a practitioner who is skilled in these.
 Those people could be anywhere from someone who does psychotherapeutic work, body-based psychotherapy or things like acupuncture and body-based trauma work, which is what I’ve traditionally done.